-Your child will bring home a 'Statement of Entry' or Examination Timetable produced from the school's Exam Management system.
+Your child will bring home an Examination Timetable produced from the school's Exam Management system.
 This document lists all of the exams that your son/daughter has been entered for.
 This document should be checked carefully once received; if any of the information is incorrect, please inform the Data and Exams Office IMMEDIATELY.
 Dates for final entries are set by the Exam Boards and are beyond our control.

-When you get your son/daughter's Statement of Entry/Examination Timetable you are asked to check that their personal information is correct.
-It is important that their name and date of birth are correct as it is the LEGAL name that will be printed on their FINAL certificate.
+When you get your son/daughter's Examination Timetable you are asked to check that their personal information is correct.
+It is important that the "Name on Certificates" and date of birth are correct as it is this information which will be printed on their FINAL certificates.